 Crash is perhaps the most infamous Best Picture winner because it blind-sided Brokeback Mountain.
 The people who made Shakespeare in Love must have been thrilled, because people could finally start hating on another movie for beating a more deserving candidate.
 Beyond that dubious distinction, what is there to say about Crash?
 It’s the most embarrassingly overpraised over-simplification of race relations in America since Driving Miss Daisy–which says a lot.
-At the end of the day, not only did Brokeback deserve the win, but having Crash in the winner field means that we’re left with a stinky ol’ turd in the punchbowl when it comes to rankings like this.
-There’s really no other place to put this movie than last place.
+Not only did Brokeback deserve the win, but having Crash in the winner field means that we’re left with a stinky ol’ turd in the punchbowl when it comes to rankings like this.
+There’s really no other place to put this movie.

 Remember my criticism of The King’s Speech?
 That’s A Beautiful Mind in a nutshell.
-It’s a prestige film all the way.
-It hits all the buttons Academy members love to vote for.
+It’s a prestige film that hits all the buttons Academy members traditionally love to vote for.
 It bathes itself in the glow of pretty cinematography, well-placed blurbs from critics, prominent performances, and voila!
 Academy Award success to a film that is, strictly speaking, remarkably average.
 It’s a system that only really assures success on a short-term basis.
 It gets your name in the books, but it won’t make people love you or remember you.
 More than a decade on, I recall little about the movie other than Russell Crowe’s bravura performance (which lost out to Denzel Washington in the Best Actor race).
 So it goes.

-Slumdog Millionaire is probably the most original film on this list.
-It’s the feel-good story of a down-on-his-luck man making a surprising run on the Indian version of Who Wants to Be a Millionaire?
-His backstory comes out as he piles on the correct answers–revealing how every moment of his life led him to this moment, and how it may help him reconnect with his lost love.
-It’s an unapologetic crowd-pleaser designed to be uplifting.
-Think of it as the polar opposite of Million Dollar Baby.
+Slumdog Millionaire is the story of a poor, uneducated man making a surprising run on the Indian version of Who Wants to Be a Millionaire?
+His backstory comes out along the way–revealing how every moment of his life led him to this, and how it may help him reconnect with his lost love.
+It’s unapologetically uplifting–the polar opposite of Million Dollar Baby.
 It does, however, feel a little lightweight.
 Charm can only get you so far in the end.
 But as an exercise in pure cinematic joy, don’t count this Slumdog out.

 Should have won in 2004: You could make a case for The Incredibles, but in my mind it’s Eternal Sunshine of the Spotless Mind.

 Should have won in 2009: Up is one of my favorite movies.
 Don’t judge me.
 I’m not crying–you’re crying!

-Should have won in 2002: did you just hear me confess how many times I’ve watched Chicago?
+Should have won in 2002: Did you just hear me confess how many times I’ve watched Chicago?

 Should have won in 2007: No Country for Old Men.

 Of all the Best Picture winners from 2000-2009, Gladiator has had the biggest pop cultural impact by far.
 Only Return of the King could come close, but Return‘s luster faded with the ubiquity of the LotR series in general.
 Furthermore, who was not entertained by Gladiator?
-The saga of a Roman soldier who’s family was brutally murdered, who then gains revenge by rising through the ranks as a gladiator until he captures the attention of the nation and the treacherous emperor who betrayed him.
+It’s the saga of a Roman soldier who’s family was brutally murdered, who then gains revenge by rising through the ranks as a gladiator until he captures the attention of the nation and the treacherous emperor who betrayed him.
 It’s a crowd-pleasing popcorn movie with enough depth to keep critics happy–depth that comes in no small part from Russell Crowe’s deft performance as Maximus Decimus Meridius.

 Should have won in 2000: Gladiator earned it.